-Picking out the best fitness tracker is a mind-bogglingly difficult prospect.
-It's not just about Fitbit and Jawbone anymore.
+Picking out the best fitness tracker is now a mind-bogglingly difficult prospect.
+It's not just about Fitbit anymore.
 Now everyone wants a piece of the action, and differences between activity bands are becoming more pronounced.

 We've completely reworked our round up of the best fitness trackers and added a new at-a-glance feature list to try and make it easier to spot the right band for you.
 Got any questions about fitness trackers?
 Let us know in the comments section below and we'll see if we can lend a helping hand.